 Internships & Assistantships

-The NCECA intern will work closely with the Director of Galleries and Events to intake all NCECA pots, process them into existing inventory, pack them for travel to the NCECA Conference and will process inventory to be shipped back to artists or prepared for the gallery, post-conference.
-This internship provides a volunteer opportunity to gain experience in a fast-paced, non-profit environment and gain connections to the Minneapolis arts community as well as the greater clay community.
+The NCECA intern will work closely with the Director of Galleries and Events, Tippy Maurant, and Galleries Manager, Emily Romens, to intake all NCECA pots, process them into existing inventory, pack them for travel to the NCECA Conference and will process inventory to be shipped back to artists or prepared for the gallery, post-conference.
+This internship provides an opportunity to gain experience in a fast-paced, non-profit environment and gain connections to the Minneapolis arts community as well as the greater clay community.
+Please send resume and letter of interest to Emily Romens at email@example.com for consideration.
+Deadline for application is Friday, January 10 at 5 pm.

 Put your marketing skills to work while learning about SEO, content creation, and digital advertising campaigns.